SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/collect-logs.md

 ### Step 1: Authorize App Service to read from storage account

-This section provides instructions on authorizing the App Service to list the Storage Account key.
+This section provides instructions on authorizing the App Service to list the storage account key.
 This enables the Azure function to read from the storage account.

-To authorize the App Service to list the Storage Account key, do the following:
+To authorize the App Service to list the storage account key, do the following:

-1. Go to **Storage Account** and click **Access Control(IAM)**.
+1. Go to **Storage accounts** and click **Access control (IAM)**.

     ![AzureBlob_AccessControl_IAM.png](/img/send-data/AzureBlob_AccessControl_IAM.png)